Updated June 9, 2023

 Interorganizational Conflict at Workplace

-Two organizations may enter into a conflict over launching a product or a service.
-Persistent issue between the local municipal authorities and the people-representative association over poor drainage system and bad roads could also be viewed as an example of this type of conflict at workplace.
+Two organizations may conflict over launching a product or a service.
+The persistent issue between the local municipal authorities and the people-representative association over poor drainage systems and bad roads could also be an example of this type of conflict at the workplace.

 Conflict at Workplace: Management Styles

 Therefore, let us learn a bit about the various conflict managing styles and understand your style of managing a conflict facilitates you with better conflict resolution.